grafana/grafana-operator/README.md

 A Kubernetes Operator based on the Operator SDK for creating and managing Grafana instances.

+## Upcoming Project Migration
+The project will be migrated from its current organisation https://github.com/integr8ly/grafana-operator to a new, solely grafana-operator dedicated organisation here: https://github.com/grafana-operator .
+We believe this is the right move for the operator.
+It has gained a lot of popularity/users/contributors (Thank you!) over the past two years.
+It has also long outgrown its parent organisation and company!
+The operator is used by big and small companies alike, so we feel like it should be more open to those that use it.
+To answer a few questions that you’ll have:
+- Maintainers are staying as they were in Integreatly, we’re not going anywhere, our products still use and will continue to use the grafana-operator for grafana management in our observability stacks.
+- 4.x.x will be released from the new organization in GH and Quay, it will NOT be released from the integreatly repo.
+- 3.x.x Images will still be available from Integreatly’s quay.io repo, although we will strongly encourage users to upgrade when 4.x.x rolls out shortly.
+- We expect most things to stay the same, just under a different org.

 ## Companies and teams that trust and use the Grafana operator: